 The expectation is that the imagery should be strong, express a particular concept or theme and be made in the popular 'retro' pre 1960s visual style.

 - A3 portrait poster showing the label on a bottle,

-Make a mind map to explore two main concepts.
-These are to choose a flavour and to find a concept that enhances it.
+Make a mind map to explore two main concepts - flavors and concepts that enhances them.

-Choose or design a new fabulous flavour for your drink.
+Choose or design a new fabulous flavor for your drink.
 Explore options.

-Consider the following concepts to support your flavour.
-If you're not sure how a concept can support or compliment a flavour, take a look at the beer labels I photographed below.
+Consider the following concepts to support your flavor.
+If you're not sure how a concept can support ideas about a flavor, take a look at the beer labels I photographed below.
 Look at how they show 'summer' for example.

 Complete a wild, creative mind map.

 - Mountain alpine